This post contains affiliate links. If you use these links to buy something we may earn a commission at no extra charge to you.

 I found that a visit to the museum makes me appreciate the actual desert even more.
 There’s also a zoo, botanical garden, natural history museum and aquarium to round out the experience.
 And it’s an absolute delight to hang out in the hummingbird house!
 The Arizona-Sonora Desert Museum is adjacent to Saguaro National Park, one of 31 Arizona National Parks and Monuments in the state, a great place to test your newfound knowledge of the landscape.

-PRO TIP: Visit adjacent Saguaro National Park after you explore the Arizona-Sonora Desert Museum to test your newfound knowledge of the landscape.
+PRO TIP: Visit adjacent Saguaro National Park (where you can take one of many great Tucson hikes!) after you explore the Arizona-Sonora Desert Museum to test your newfound knowledge of the landscape.

 Mini Time Machine Museum of Miniatures

 I was going to write a short story about this museum but I figured that was too obvious.
 The museum features more than 500 antique and contemporary miniature dollhouses and models.
 But it is more than just a museum of dollhouses.
 There are miniatures here of practically anything you can think of . . . like a set of animal carvings inside a walnut shell.

 And lest ye think the Enchanted Tree shown above is not miniature at all, it’s hiding–at kid height–a series of miniature rooms in the nooks and crannies of its magical trunk.
 This is one of the museums in Tucson that’s lots of fun for miniature people as well!